pshields/cyber_ui/README.md

 Cyber UI provides Angular components and services for task management and related topics. `Cyber` (short for cybernetics), as used in this project's title, refers to the capability of humans to augment their abilities using technology.

-This software is currently pre-alpha and under active development.
-Most of the v1 features are not yet implemented.
-Support the ongoing development of this project at https://patreon.com/pshields.

 A demo is available at https://cyberui-demo.firebaseapp.com/.

+Cyber UI follows [semantic versioning](https://semver.org/) and is currently pre-v1.
+Breaking changes are likely up until the v1 release.
+A v1 release is expected by the end of 2019.

+You can have a say in the future of this library and its API!
+Fund your desired features or support ongoing development by becoming a sponsor at https://patreon.com/pshields.
+At higher levels, sponsorships come with development time allocated according to your priorities.

 ## Development